 Before fixing this bulkhead in place I temporarily attached the main landing gear legs (parts C7 and C8) with white (PVA) glue so I could verify alignment by measuring the distances between the wheel axles and the wing attachment points.

 After the bulkhead is firmly fixed I removed the landing gear again.

 - Stage 2, before joining the fuselage halves

-When joining the fuselage halves, I did not glue the rear part of the speed brakes together, this resulted in a slight gap, just like the real ones that are often slightly ajar when the aircraft is powered down.
+When joining the fuselage halves, I did not apply glue to the edges of the speed brakes, this resulted in a slight gap, just like the real ones that are often slightly ajar when the aircraft is powered down.

 - Stage 3, intake trunk construction